Arithmetic

 (a hypothetical function returning the number of specified animals of a specified color in a specified place)

 Musa function notation is also used in many cases which traditional notation handles idiosyncratically, each with its own notation.
-For example, the combinatorial function n choose k is abbreviated for "choose".
+For example, the combinatorial function n choose k is written .

 Sets, arrays, and tuples use the same brackets, with dots between elements.
 For example, we might say that the set of Heegner domains is: